Representation zeta functions of nilpotent groups and generating functions for Weyl groups of type B: Representation zeta functions of nilpotent groups

-Similarly, there are polynomials $I_{i}(X_{1},\dots,X_r)$, for $i=1,\dots,h-r$, over $\Gri$ such that This defines a unipotent group scheme $\bfG_{\Lambda}$ over~$\Gri$, isomorphic as a scheme to affine $h$-space over~$\Gri$, representing the group functor Note that when $c=2$ and $\Lambda'\subseteq2\Lambda$, the group scheme $\mathbf{G}_{\Lambda}$ is isomorphic to the one constructed in Section~\ref{subsubsec:group schemes} by means of the Hausdorff series.
+Similarly, there are polynomials $I_{i}(X_{1},\dots,X_h)$, for $i=1,\dots,h$, over $\Gri$ such that This defines a unipotent group scheme $\bfG_{\Lambda}$ over~$\Gri$, isomorphic as a scheme to affine $h$-space over~$\Gri$, representing the group functor Note that when $c=2$ and $\Lambda'\subseteq2\Lambda$, the group scheme $\mathbf{G}_{\Lambda}$ is isomorphic to the one constructed in Section~\ref{subsubsec:group schemes} by means of the Hausdorff series.

-\begin{remark} The construction sketched here mirrors, of course, the classical construction of a unipotent group scheme $\bfG$ over $\Z$ associated to a $\T$-group $G$ of class~$2$ by means of a Mal'cev-basis.
+\begin{remark} The construction sketched here mirrors, of course, the classical construction of a unipotent group scheme $\bfG$ over $\Z$ associated to a $\T$-group $G$ of nilpotency class~$2$ by means of a Mal'cev-basis.
 This allows one to recover $G$ as $\bfG(\Z)$ and to define the group~$G^R:=\bfG(R)$, for any $\Z$-module $R$; c.f.~\cite[Sections 1 and 5]{GSegal/84}.
 The point of view taken in the present paper allows us to study group schemes defined over proper extensions of~$\Z$. \end{remark}

-The main results in Section~\ref{subsec:kirillov} all assume that $p>c$.
-In the current section we formulate a Kirillov orbit formalism for group schemes of nilpotency class $2$ which is valid for all primes $p$.
+The main results in Section~\ref{subsec:kirillov} all assume that $p$ is odd or that $p=2$ and $c\geq4$.
+In the current section we formulate a Kirillov orbit formalism for group schemes of nilpotency class $2$ which is valid for all primes $p$, without restriction.
 We indicate how the analysis of Sections~\ref{subsubsec:poincare} and~\ref{subsubsec:integration} simplifies in this case.
 Note that the proof of Theorem~\ref{thmABC:thm A} may still require the exclusion of finitely many places.